 It’s in the nature of interior design to alter with the times.
-The bathroom space is definitely one aspect of home decoration and layout that has definitely changed a great deal over the past year.
-For one thing, did you know that, on average, the surface of a bathroom in a new home has more than doubled over the past 30 years?
-If you’re vying to purchase an old home, on the other hand, you should know that the average surface for their bathrooms stands at a measly 5-by-8 feet.
-That’s very little space to go on, which is why today we bring you 13 great small bathroom ideas.
+The bathroom space is definitely one aspect of home decoration and layout that has definitely changed a great deal over the past years.
+For instance, if you’re vying to purchase an old home, you should know that the average surface for their bathrooms stands at a measly 5-by-8 feet.
+That’s very little space to go on, which is why today, we bring you 13 great small bathroom ideas.

 There are plenty of décor options to choose from in the gallery below – and they go wildly beyond the tested and true tricks in the book.
 You already know small bathrooms need plenty of clever storage space and ample illumination; but what else can you do when you’re in dire need of more room, in what is perhaps the most important room in the house?

 The above photo actually includes several small bathroom ideas, such as the clear shower and the counter space.
 However, it’s all about storage room – and the vanity, in particular.
 In this example, the designer paid special attention to the layout of the small space, and moved the toilet, above which he placed the vanity.
 Tucked away into a handy niche, this makes the storage space much more accessible, without eating up too much room in the bathroom per se.

 2. Tall, Dark, and Handsome – Wallpaper for Small Bathrooms